ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 corresponding to the holder presentation key.
-If the holder and verifier cannot be assumed to know this algorithm is the appropriate choice for a given holder presentation key, this value MUST be conveyed in the Holder Protected Algorithm Header Parameter.
+If the holder and verifier cannot be assumed to know this algorithm is the appropriate choice for a given holder presentation key, this value MUST be conveyed in the `hpa` Issuer Header Parameter.

 ### Issuer Setup